cyrexin/mini_ins/README.md

 ##### Start your MongoDB server
 ```
-You have to start your own MongoDB server first unless it will not work properly.
+You have to start your own MongoDB server first otherwise it will not work properly.
 ```

 ##### Start server